amirmat98/COGAR_Foundation-Model-Segmentation-for-Robotic-Scenes/README.md

 SAM-style variants, and supervised instance-segmentation baselines.
 The old debug-subset prototype is no longer the current pipeline.

+## Supervisor Review Focus

+The benchmark pipeline is complete, but the main point for supervisor feedback is the dataset interpretation.

+The current final dataset was generated with BlenderProc and contains simulated robotic manipulation scenes with a visible `robot_gripper`.
+It does not include a full Unitree G1 EDU or Unitree As2 EDU embodied robot.
+Isaac Sim / Replicator was implemented and tested on AWS, but it did not reliably produce benchmark-ready dataset files on the available Tesla T4 setup.

+The key question is whether this dataset and approach are acceptable if this limitation is documented clearly, or whether a corrected Unitree/Isaac/Gazebo subset is required before final submission.
+If a correction is required, the minimum acceptable change may be a small 20-50 image Unitree/Isaac/Gazebo subset rather than replacing the full 500-image benchmark.

 ## Final Status

 | Area | Final state |